Squamous Cell Carcinoma Lung Cancer

 • Stage I: The cancer has grown into a tiny tumor on the lung

-• Stage II: The tumor has gotten bigger and may or may not be found in nearby lymph nodes
+• Stage II: The lung tumor has gotten bigger and may or may not be found in nearby lymph nodes

 • Stage III: The tumors have spread into lymph nodes and possibly other body parts